 Even older generation business executives are learning that allocating resources to ORM sets a clear path to financial success.

-Digital Marketers Will Invest More in Online Reputation Management in 2018
+Digital Marketers Will Invest More in Online Reputation Management

 Of the businesses that do not currently use a professional agency to manage their brand reputation, cost (54%) is the biggest factor that’s preventing them from hiring one.